sunpech/sunpech.github.io/_drafts/2016-05-04-console-wars.md

 The [Sony Playstation](https://en.wikipedia.org/wiki/PlayStation_(console) platforms is the console system that I enjoyed for the long term.
 I have versions 1-3, I skipped out on the [PS4](https://en.wikipedia.org/wiki/PlayStation_4) because I just don't game much anymore.
 But the [PS2](https://en.wikipedia.org/wiki/PlayStation_2) is by far the best selling console ever, as for it's time in 2000, it also doubled as a DVD player-- much like the [PS3 ](https://en.wikipedia.org/wiki/PlayStation_3) also doubled as a Blu-ray player.
 Overall I just loved Sony's strategy was the one console you could have in your living room for all your entertainment needs.

 Nintendo was the cause for Sony to venture out to create a gaming system because they reportedly dropped an *agreed partnership* with them in favor of Phillips.
 Sega also seemingly showed how a company could compete against the giant that was Nintendo.
-Sony really benefited from the successes and mistakes made-- they truly were the third console system that had staying power in the 1990s.
-In case you forgot, there used to be [3DO](https://en.wikipedia.org/wiki/3DO_Interactive_Multiplayer), [Atari Jaguar](https://en.wikipedia.org/wiki/Atari_Jaguar), and [NEC's Turbo-Grapfx](https://en.wikipedia.org/wiki/TurboGrafx-16) to name the more *popular* ones.
+Sony really benefited from the successes and mistakes made by their predecessors-- they truly were the third console system that had staying power in the 1990s.
+In case you don't remember, there used to be [3DO](https://en.wikipedia.org/wiki/3DO_Interactive_Multiplayer), [Atari Jaguar](https://en.wikipedia.org/wiki/Atari_Jaguar), and [NEC's Turbo-Grapfx](https://en.wikipedia.org/wiki/TurboGrafx-16) to name the more *popular* ones.

 ### Final Thoughts